ned1313/ado-labs-github-actions/README.md

 # Azure DevOps Labs - GitHub Actions with Terraform

 Howdy there!
-These are the demo files to accompany the Azure DevOps Lab video GitHub Actions with Terraform (*Note: I'll add a link once the video is live AND I remember*).
-This demo includes the following:
+These are the demo files to accompany the [Azure DevOps Lab video GitHub Actions with Terraform.](https://youtu.be/QcBtWX72dRw) This demo includes the following:

 * Terraform code to deploy an instance of App Services on Microsoft Azure
 * GitHub Actions to manage the deployment of Terraform code